r1b/ermombs.com/DESIGN-REVIEW.md

 * Make images bigger on desktop
-* Collapse works in series into a single link
-* 0.9em font on desktop
+* Collapse works in series into a single link x 0.9em font on desktop
 * no bold
 x images true center